emediongudoh/emediongs-portfolio/README.md

 This portfolio is my original work, and I kindly ask that you respect the effort that went into its creation.
 Feel free to use the code as inspiration or reference, but please give proper credit if you use any part of it directly.

-Made with 💻 and a lot of ☕ by Nabeel Hassan
+Made with 💻 and a lot of ☕ by Emediong Udoh